shadowwzw/lite-node-cache/README.md

 *garbageCollectorTimeInterval (Integer) (default value: 10000):* Frequency of garbage collector (in milliseconds).

-*garbageCollectorAsyncMode (Boolean) (default value: false) (Experimental option!
-Recommended false value!):* Asynchronous cleaning mode in order not to block the execution of the script.
+*garbageCollectorAsyncMode (Boolean) (default value: false):* Asynchronous cleaning mode in order not to block the execution of the script.

 *debugMode (Boolean) (default value: false):* In this mode, you will receive valuable information that will help you to debug the script.